RobertBurrellDonkin/library-management-system/README.md

 * Let's assume that the efficiency of searches like findBooksByAuthor are less important than simplicity and maintainability.
 We have the option of adding a front side cache to improve search performance later.
 We'll just use a filter.
+* Let's opt to keep the library code more readable and maintainable by making the Book domain object thread safe.
+Book will need to be final to indicate that subclassing is not recommended.
+We could have opted for value objects and an internal implement but that would have added a lot of complexity.
+  * Due to differences across hardware, not practical to create a unit test that reliable demonstrates concurrency issues.
+We would need to augment the unit and integrate tests with end to end testing on a like-live system.
+  * For consistency with AtomicInteger, book will return the number of available copies
+* There is the question of the case of decrementing a book when it has no copies.
+Let's assume that we should apply business logic to prevent borrowing books when there are no copies in the library.
+  * And domain logic that the number of available copies must be a positive integer or zero.
+* Borrow book will return a boolean for consistency.
+Need to think about behaviour when there are no copies.
+Let's push on for now.